Semantic-Org/Semantic-UI/README.md

 #### Submitting Bugs and Enhancements
 [GitHub Issues](https://github.com/Semantic-Org/Semantic-UI/issues) is for suggesting enhancements and reporting bugs.
 Before submiting a bug make sure you do the following:
 * Check out our [contributing guide](https://github.com/Semantic-Org/Semantic-UI/blob/master/CONTRIBUTING.md) for info on our release cycle
 * [Fork this boilerplate JSFiddle](http://jsfiddle.net/efp8z6Ln/) to create a test case for your bug.
-If a bug is demonstratable from the docs, that's ok as well.
+If a bug is apparent in the docs, that's ok as a test case, just make it clear exactly how to reproduce the issue.
 Only bugs that include a test case can be triaged.

 #### Pull Requests